smash-transport/smash-vhlle-hybrid/docs/user/overview.md

 ## The general behavior

-The main `do` execution mode of the handler runs stages of the model and it will create a given output tree at the specified output directory (by default this is the folder from where the handler is run, but it can customized using the `-o` or `--output-directory` command line option).
+The main `do` execution mode of the handler runs stages of the model and it will create a given output tree at the specified output directory (by default this is a subdirectory of the folder from where the handler is run named :file_folder: ***data***, but it can customized using the `-o` or `--output-directory` command line option).
 Assuming all stages are run, this is what the user will obtain.
 ``` { .bash .no-copy }
 📂 Output-directory